 We talked about capturing business from new affluent consumers through their dining spend, an approach based on the oft-repeated insight that millennials prefer experiences over things, and the social aspect to paying for a meal with friends (and so the extent to which card design on a good dining card matters, and becomes a talking point, to socially sell the product to others).

 Think about it another way.
-The $100 airline fee credit and $120 dining credit nearly cover that full $250 fee if you use them both.
+The $100 airline fee credit and $120 dining credit cover costs if you use them both.
 In the past the airline fee credit could be taken based on calendar year and so twice in the first cardmember year, easily putting you ahead in year one when combined with the dining credit.

 Is This the New Best Rewards Card?